maxthraxx/WFGY/ProblemMap/README.md

 Run lightweight diagnostics with **zero install**, **zero API key**.
 Powered by Colab.

+> These 4 CLI tools demonstrate WFGY's diagnostic power — each maps directly to one of the 16 failure modes.
+> Other problems (like deployment bugs or reasoning collapse) are already handled inside WFGY,
+> but are not exposed as CLI yet — either because they require full context, or operate at system level.
+> More tools coming soon.

 <details>
 <summary><strong>⭐ ΔS Diagnostic (MVP)</strong> — Measure semantic drift</summary>